mohamedElbalky/blog_DJANGO/README.md

 - using prefetch_related to get post with its comments from database in one query
 - Add tags to posts using django-taggit and recommend similar posts based on shared tags
 - Implement custom template tags to display latest posts and most commented posts
-- Implement a custom template filter to render Markdown
 - Create a sitemap and a RSS feed for your blog
 - Implement a full-text search engine using PostgreSQL